esciencecenter-digital-skills/carpentries-excercises-extractor/README.md

-# carpentries-excercises-extractor
+# CaEx2 (CArpentries EXercises EXtractor)
+## What does it do?
-Automatically extracts all exercises from a carpentries lesson
+No more copy-pasting, automatically extract all exercises from a carpentries lesson.